 - Could this issue be described in a more general or more specific way?

 When are you expected to reproduce issues?

-1. Specific issue gets assigned to you during or after the cycle ends.
+1. The specific issue gets assigned to you during or after the cycle ends.

 - In most cases, test leads ask from the project chat if someone is available for issue reproducing tasks and then assign these issues to available testers.
 But this approach can differ based on a project.

 - In that case, you can't choose which issues you reproduce - the list is already set by the test lead.
 Proceed with reproducing and add the result as a comment for those issues (‘Is reproducible’ or ‘Is not reproducible’).

 2. Reproducing is a part of the task list